Brand Name Management

 “Coca-Cola touches the lives of millions of people each and every day.
 From special occasions to exceptional moments in everyday life, Coca-Cola is there.
 The brand has become a special part of people’s lives.”

-In 1985, Coca-Cola Company announced a change to its nearly century-old secret formula.
+In 1985, the Coca-Cola Company announced a change to its nearly century-old secret formula.

 The new Coke was smoother, sweeter taste — similar to Diet Coke, but sweetened with corn syrup.
 Market researchers and pollsters were sure it’d be a hit.